 I used a stain I had in my garage, a dark chestnut for this.

 While I was waiting for the stain to dry I spray painted the galvanized pipes.
 They usually come in a silver, or splotched gray.
-I prefer the darker contrast of the wood with black pipes.
+I prefer the darker contrast of the wood with black pipes for that industrial look to our pipe wall shelf.
 I simply spray the paint a few inches away from the pipes.
 Not getting too close or going too fast.
 If either is done you will get running paint.
 Take your time, spread it evenly.
 You will need to do at least two coats to insure all is covered.

 Now time to build this rack.
 The pipes are really simple to connect.
 It is as simple as screwing them into each other using the already there grooves.